In the evergreen world of affiliate marketing, sites built from aged domains are undeniably thriving.

 (1) 301 Redirection

-This is by far the most familiar use of expired domain, isn’t it?
+This is by far the most familiar use of aged domain, isn’t it?

-Affiliate marketers use 301 redirection strategy to boost its ranking by transferring all the link juice of the expired domain to their existing site.
+Affiliate marketers use 301 redirection strategy to boost its ranking by transferring all the link juice of the aged domain to their existing site.

-Usually, they first live the expired domain with relevant content and then let it sit for at least two months before doing a redirection.
+Usually, they first live the aged domain with relevant content and then let it sit for at least two months before doing a redirection.

 But before trying this strategy, bear this in mind:

-- Always choose an expired domain with high-quality backlinks only
+- Always choose an aged domain with high-quality backlinks only

 - Make sure the domain you will use is highly relevant and